 Provo, UT 84601

 MicroBusiness Mentors trainers, consultants, loan officers, and our first Latino recipients of microcredit for new business start-ups in Provo, Utah, summer 2003.

 “Poverty is the parent of revolution and crime.”

 Acción Contra la Pobreza, translating as “Action Against Poverty” is also called the ACP program.
 It is a microcredit model that has grown out of the experience of BYU students working with HELP International.
 The ACP methodology of microlending specifically caters to the needs of the poorest of the poor.
 This program provides loans to groups of five to nine women year round in Tegucigalpa, the capital city of Honduras.
 Since 2000, ACP has evolved into a U.S.-based nonprofit foundation that includes a number of other NGOs.

 “You must be the change you wish to see in the world.”

 — Mahatma Gandhi

-Yehu mean “Our” in Swahili.
-Yehu Bank is a microfinance organization in the rural coastal region of Kenya.
+Yehu means “Our” in Swahili.
+Yehu Bank is a microfinance organization established by Louis Pope and family, BYU friends and others, in the rural coastal region of Kenya.
 It provides financial and other support services for small busnesses owned by very poor people, operating in conjunction with Choice Humanitarian.
 It was created based on the principles and procedures of the world-renowned Grameen Bank.